NegatioN/BattleRiteStats/_characters/oldur.md

       name: Dehydration
       type: mixed
     - color: teal
-      description: Passing through an ally with Shifting Sands grants you and your ally a Shield that absorbs up to 14 damage for 3.\n
+      description: Rejuvenate heals for an additional 15 of damage taken over its duration.
+Restores up to a maximum of 6 bonus health.
-      icon: 89c37320af892ae43b410f4d610d7ea8
+      icon: 838ae06cda41a2544a1d2a528389d5b5
-      name: Recreate
+      name: Renew
       type: support
     - color: red
-      description: Shifting Sands causes your next Sands of Time to deal 6 bonus damage and inflict Fading Snare for 1.
+      description: Quicksand can be recast to throw Lesser Quicksand.
+It applies Time Bomb instead of consuming it.
-      icon: 89c37320af892ae43b410f4d610d7ea8
+      icon: 35a1515e35b5104449dfa8802c5aa0e2
-      name: Sand Storm
+      name: Sand Struck
       type: offense
     - color: red
       description: Time Bomb deals 2 bonus damage and also deals its damage to nearby